Prof Tim Benton

 Dr. Helen Coskeran

 Dr. Helen Coskeran is an international development professional with a background in project management in the non-profit and private sectors.
 She joined the university and the GCRF-AFRICAP team in August 2018.
-Within the programme, Helen oversees all monitoring and evaluation activities with the support of the M&E Working Group, and leads the programme’s capacity-building and knowledge-sharing theme.
+Within the programme, Helen oversees all programme governance and finance process and monitoring and evaluation activities with the support of the M&E Working Group.
+She also leads the programme’s capacity-building and knowledge-sharing theme.
 Find out more

 Regional Policy Officer, FANRPAN

 Sithembile “Thembi” Mwamakamba coordinates FANRPAN’s climate smart agriculture policy research and advocacy projects.
 Her work focuses on enhancing the research-to-policy interface between climate change, smallholder agriculture and poverty reduction by addressing the specific needs of vulnerable groups in Africa, including women, youth and small-scale farmers.
 Find out more

 Programme Assistant, FANRPAN

 Ms Shiluva Nkanyani is a Programme Assistant and works with the FANRPAN Climate Smart Agriculture (CSA) team.
 She provides direct support to the Agricultural and Food-system Resilience: Increasing Capacity and Advising Policy (GCRF-AFRICAP) programme, working closely with the Regional Policy Officer, Ms Sithembile Mwamakamba.
 Her other responsibilities include administrative, technical, research and resource mobilization support.
 Find out more

 Pamela Kuwali has over 20 years experience as a Governance Specialist and Development Practitioner.
 She is the FANRPAN Node Coordinator in Malawi.
 Pamela is responsible for coordinating all AFRICAP-related work in Malawi.